coding-socks/laravel-upload-handler/README.md

 ### Events

-Once a file upload is finished a `\LaraCrafts\ChunkUploader\Event\FileUploaded` is triggered.
+Once a file upload is finished a `\LaraCrafts\ChunkUploader\Events\FileUploadedEvent` is triggered.
 This event contains the disk and the path of the uploaded file.

 You can also add a `Closure` as the second parameter of the `handle` method to add an inline listener.
 The listener